Alcadramin/alca.dev/content/tldr/3-different-ways-to-create-an-array-from-1-n-in-javascript.md

 keywords = ["javascript", "array", "create array from length"]
 +++

-We need this often, here are 3 snippets that give you the same results.
+If you are into coding challenges, you will find this very useful.
+Here are 3 snippets that give you the same results.

 ```js
 Array.from({ length: N }, (_, i) => i + 1); // => [1, 2, 3, 4, .., N]